Updated March 23, 2023

-Bridge is a device that connects to network segments from smaller to larger.
+A bridge is a device that connects to network segments from smaller to larger.
 The bridge relay on the frame from one to another LAN.
 A bridge can work on two layers of the OSI model.
-And bridge can perform different functionalities on both the layers.
+And the bridge can perform different functionalities on both layers.
 In the physical layer, it acts as a repeater; the bridge can regenerate the received signal.
-In the data link layer, the bridge can identify the address of the frame (source to destination) whereas Switch helps to fasten the communication in-network, and it is the main integral part of networking.
+In the data link layer, the bridge can identify the frame’s address (source to destination), whereas Switch helps to fasten the communication in-network, and it is the main integral part of networking.
 It can be connected from one to another using a node.
 These help for speed, efficient communication, and transfer.
-Basically, it identifies the destination address of the packet when received, and the packets are forwarded to the specific destination.
+Basically, it identifies the packet’s destination address when received, and the packets are forwarded to the specific destination.

 Head to Head Comparison between Bridge vs Switch (Infographics)

 Below are the top comparisons between Bridge vs Switch: